leon-marx/bachelor-lightning/README.md

 # bachelor-lightning
-Using Pytorch Lightning to train a CVAE on PACS.
+Pytorch Lightning implementation of the algorithms used for my Bachelor's thesis.